appvision-gmbh/json2typescript/README.md

 ##### Adding a custom converter

 More advanced users may need to use custom converters.
-If you don't want `json2typescript` to use your custom converter, you need to follow these
+If you want `json2typescript` to use your custom converter, you need to follow these
 steps: